adrienlucbert/thuas-imp-2021-portfolio/README.md

 ### Learning Lab

-During the minor, we were asked to give a Learning Lab, which is a 20-minutes class about a data-sciences-related subject not covered in the lectures.
+During the minor, we were asked to give a Learning Lab, which is a 20-minutes class about a data sciences-related subject not covered in the lectures.
 At first, Albert and Michael planned to give the Learning Lab on hot deck.
 However, it was a default choice as we didn't have any other idea, and they were not much motivated to do it.
 Until I started working with a genetic algorithm to